7 ways to add an extra bathroom to your home

-How much space do I need?
+How much space do you need for an extra bathroom?

-1. Steal space from your bedroom
+1. Take space from a bedroom

-2. Convert back to back closets
+2. Convert back to back wardrobes

 3. Split a large bathroom